-Mid-tier cards are the way to go if you want to earn serious points without breaking the bank in annual fees.
+Mid-tier cards are great if you want to earn serious points without breaking the bank in annual fees.
 These cards offer great sign-up bonuses, nice rewards, and a few perks on the side.
 American Express released the Gold Card in 1966 as an upgrade to their traditional Green Card.
 All the while, they created what would become the Mid-Tier Card market.

 As with everything in point and miles, your mileage may vary.
 Someone might find one card better for him while their best friend might another card better.